blyatmobilebr-zz/anya-bot/README.md

 ## Commands

-There are 3 commands that you can use, they are:
+There are 4 commands that you can use, they are:

 - **!shibes**, to return a random picture of a Shibe Inu
 - **!birds**, to return a random picture of a bird
 - **!cats**, to return a random picture of a cat
+- **!help**, to show the help embed.

 ## Built With